Mousumiparida123456/MEDILINK/README.md

 # 💰 5.
 Price Comparison

-When multiple pharmacies have the requested medicine, Rx Find can compare their prices.
+When multiple pharmacies have the requested medicine, MediLinkRx can compare their prices.

 ```text
 Medicine